 With origins in the 1950s, Carter BloodCare is one of Texas' largest blood centers, providing 300,000 units of life-saving blood and blood components to patients in North, Central, and East Texas annually.

-by L. Sutor, M.D., MBA, Vice President of Medical and Technical Services, Carter BloodCare Confusion frequently arises over the different notifications received from the blood center regarding blood components under suspicion.
-This article will attempt to clarify the differences between quarantines, market withdrawals, recalls, and lookbacks, the different categories of notification.
-Quarantine notifications are a preliminary notification,…Read More
+Confusion frequently arises over the different notifications received from a blood center regarding blood components under suspicion.
+This video will attempt to clarify the differences between quarantines, recalls, market withdrawals and lookbacks, the different categories of notification. [embed]https://youtu.be/f1aNPZaSC3Y[/embed]Read More